14.8.10

 Over the last 10 years, I have built a collection of pastel brands and colors that are made in several countries around the world.

-My 'forever-growing collection of brands add their own unique colors and surface actions.
+My 'forever-growing collection of brands' adds their own unique colors and surface actions.
 No two pastel brands cover the various papers in the same way.
-Its also in the pastel artist's best interest to also experiment and find the papers to apply the pastels.
+It's also in the pastel artist's best interest to experiment and find the papers to apply the pastels.

-Listed are the brands I currently have purchased and used: Rembrandt, Unison, Sennilier, Schminke, Holbein, 1930's Reeves, Henry Roche, and new Mount Vision.
+Listed are the brands I have currently purchased and used: Rembrandt, Unison, Sennelier, Schminke, Holbein, 1930s Reeves, Henry Roche, and new Mount Vision.

 I recently added new sandpaper called UART as my surface for pastel painting.
-I am very pleased with the selection of grit surfaces for an excellent build-up of pastel textures, holding several layers of pastel, giving more depth and painterly-like surfaces rather than a drawing.
+I am very pleased with the selection of grit surfaces, which provide an excellent build-up of pastel textures, allowing for several layers of pastel to be applied, and creating more depth and painterly-like surfaces rather than a flat drawing.
 I had first purchased this new paper from New York on an online store called Fineartstore.com.
-They were very helpful over the phone, answered my questions, and have several pastel demos on Youtube which I have featured a few in this blog article.
+They were invaluable over the phone, answered my questions, and have several pastel demos on YouTube, which I have featured a few in this blog article.

 I had typically used a 9"x11" black sandpaper that is used for sanding wet metal surfaces.
-My Russian art instructor, Natalia Vetrova, had first turned me onto this surface which I fell in love with its diamond grit-grabbing pastel and layering capabilities.
-I went on a search to find larger sheets of it even contacting manufacturers to purchase a roll of it with no success.
+My Russian art instructor, Natalia Vetrova, had first introduced me to this surface, which I fell in love with due to its diamond grit-grabbing pastel and layering capabilities.
+I went on a search to find larger sheets of it, even contacting manufacturers to purchase a roll of it, with no success.

-I had tried other pastel papers and each one brings its own unique result but nothing like the industrial sandpaper until I found a new American-made paper called UART.
-Now with UART, I can get a variety of courses to finer grit surfaces while also guaranteeing an archival quality of the paper and with its beige neutral surface, which can handle a wash of artist quality ink to create an underlying color of my choice.
+I had tried other pastel papers, and each one brings its own unique result, but nothing like the industrial sandpaper until I found a new American-made paper called UART.
+Now, with UART, I can achieve a variety of courses to finer-grit surfaces while also guaranteeing an archival quality of the paper.
+With its beige, neutral surface, I can apply a wash of artist-quality ink to create an underlying color of my choice.

-Recently, I did a big purchase of Mount Vision pastels www.mountvisionpastels.com which are handmade in Tampa Florida.
-The colors and action are outstanding and the pastels are large in size.
+Recently, I made a significant purchase of Mount Vision pastels (www.mountvisionpastels.com), which are handmade in Tampa, Florida.
+The colors and action are outstanding, and the pastels are large in size.
 They are not crumbly but hold together well and give a bit of sparkly essence with a gritty texture from the marble dust mixed into the pastel.
-This type of pastel allows for mark-making on paper more durable than compared to the delicate Sennelier pastels.
+This type of pastel allows for mark-making on paper that is more durable than the delicate Sennelier pastels.
 I used a lot of the Mount Vision pastels within this latest painting on UART sandpaper.

 Close-up of Mount Vision Pastels.